 Detox can be one of the most challenging parts of recovery.
-Fortunately, detox centers and rehab facilities offer patients the opportunity to detox from substances in the least painful and safest way possible.
+Fortunately, professional detox centers and rehab facilities offer patients the opportunity to withdraw from addictive substances in the least painful and safest way possible.

 Due to the painful and sometimes life-threatening symptoms of detoxification, we at Landmark Recovery strongly advocate for enrolling in a medically supervised detoxification facility if you are attempting to quit substances.

-Drugs and alcohol create chemical imbalances in the brain that greatly change the way our bodies and brains react to the environment around it.
+Drugs and alcohol create chemical imbalances in the brain that greatly change the way our bodies and brains react to the environment around us.
 People abuse drugs and alcohol because these substances give us artificial highs.
-The only problem is, as times goes on, it takes increasing quantities of these substances just achieve even base level feelings of normalcy.
+The only problem is, as time goes on, it takes increasing quantities of these substances just to achieve even base-level feelings of normalcy.
 This is known as increasing tolerance.

 It takes time for the body and brain to heal from an addiction correctly.
 That is why rehab and detox centers will place recovering addicts in a safe, supportive environment for as long as it takes the body to stop suffering from withdrawal symptoms.
 This process is usually helped along through the use of medication such as buprenorphine, naltrexone, and methadone.

 Prolonged usage of alcohol can lead to a severe physical dependence on alcohol just to function.
 Detox from alcohol can be carried out in a private residential clinic or home detox, but it is strongly recommended that alcohol detox is done in a medically supervised setting due to the possibility of death and seizure.

 Alcohol is one of the most dangerous substances to detox from because of the symptoms that can occur, which include possible brain damage, seizures, and heart palpitations.
 Of all substances, withdrawal from alcohol is known for being the most dangerous due to these side effects.